Komaru-cats/Various-Starting-Loot/README.md

   - To enable this mode use `/function various_starting_loot:settings`

 ## Installing as datapack
-- Download and install datapack in the world.
+- Download and install datapack in the world
-  - For a new world: You can click the "Data Packs" option when creating a new world and select this datapack.
+  - For a new world: You can click the "Data Packs" option when creating a new world and select this datapack

 ## Installing as mod